LPG Gas Regulator: LPG Pressure Regulator – LPG Gas Bottle Regulator & Gas Fittings

 Gas Pipe

-The gas pipe needs to be installed correctly and legally, in conjunction with the gas bottles, for the entire installation to be safe and serviceable.
+The gas pipe needs to be installed correctly and legally, in conjunction with the gas bottle and regulator, for the entire installation to be safe and serviceable.

 Licensed Gas Fitter is Required

-Please remember that all gas installations must be carried out by a licensed gas fitter.
+Please remember that all gas installations must be carried out by a licensed local gas fitter.

-Give us a call on 131 161 if you need help finding one in your area.
+Give us a call on 131 161 if you need help finding a local gas fitter nearby.

 New Residential LPG customer?